sergioag/bc-java-fips/README.md

 Known issues
 ============
 The following is the list of known issues:
-- You'll get a "Module checksum failed" exception on startup.
-This is because there is no HMAC.SHA256 file in the generated jars.
-Generating this file is out of the scope of this repository.
-You can easily modify ``bc-fips/src/main/java/org/bouncycastle/crypto/fips/FipsStatus.java`` to disable this check.
-Since one of the goals of this repo is to have the source files unchanged when compared to the upstream version, this will never be updated and no PRs will be accepted for this.
 - The module-info.class files generated during the build contain the module version in it, while the original files don't.
 Unfortunately, this is the result of a behavior of maven-compiler-plugin when it detects that module-info.java exists, and it cannot be disabled.